paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

 And the best part is: **the whole process takes seconds to conclude!**

 **Note:** You can change the default data types or specify a different partitioning schema by modifying the optional *metadata.json* file.
-Just be aware that this file is composed of key:value pairs and **every "value" must be a string!**
+Just be aware that this file is composed of *key: value* pairs and **every "value" must be a string!**

 ## Working with your own data